Table of Contents

 What is logistics fulfilment?

-Logistics fulfilment is often interchanged with order fulfilment or parcel fulfilment, meaning to complete the logistical process from checkout to delivery of the item.
+The term “logistics fulfilment” is synonymous with order fulfilment or parcel fulfilment, and refers to completing the logistical processes from checkout to delivery.